 Mark Rodriquez

-Mark is the Head of Global Distribution for Relativity Media, an independent entertainment studio focused on acquiring and distributing commercial films across all platforms.
+Mark is the Head of Global Distribution at Relativity Media, an independent entertainment studio focused on acquiring and distributing commercial films and series across all platforms.
 He assumes this role after successfully consulting on the company's relaunch strategy.
-With 16+ years of expertise in TV and film licensing, he has a proven track record of closing high-value IP negotiations for major studios across every platform, including SVOD, AVOD, FAST, and linear.
+With 16+ years of expertise in TV and film licensing, he has a proven track record of closing high-value IP negotiations for major studios across SVOD, AVOD, FAST, and linear.
 With experience as both a seller and buyer, Mark has held key leadership positions at Sony Pictures Entertainment, eOne, and Paramount Global.
-He is noted for his innovative approach to content monetization, including the integration of AI into sales workflows.
-His previous consulting engagements include work for Fox Entertainment Global, the CW Network/OTT, and Dynamic Television.

 Liza Burnett Fefferman